maksym-boytsov/maksym-boytsov/README.md

 # Nice meeting you! 🫂

-I am Max - Entrepreneur and Software Engineer

-Focused on **AI, Web3 and Web Engineering as a whole** - currently based in [Warsaw, Poland](https://goo.gl/maps/UXpH9vzJrqujfj2M9)
+I'm Maksym - Entrepreneur and Software Engineer focused on making this world better with technologies around **AI, Web3 and Web Engineering as a whole** - currently based in [Warsaw, Poland](https://goo.gl/maps/UXpH9vzJrqujfj2M9)

-- 💡 Helping people to validate their business ideas and build business plans with [Beaseness](https://beaseness.com/)
 - 🔨 Building world-class products for startups & enterprises
 - 🚀 Familiar with & using a lot of different technologies due to my experience in different industries
 - 👨‍💻 TypeScript enthusiast